 Michael Shell's "visionary" and "masterful storytelling" (Opera News) is steadily leading him to be one of the most sought after directors in the United States.
 His "thoughtful and detailed score study" (Opera Today) is shown in character development and relationships onstage as well as the complete visual world he creates.

-Shell holds a BM and MM in Music/Vocal Performance from the University of North Carolina School of the Arts.
+Michael holds a BM and MM in Music/Vocal Performance from the University of North Carolina School of the Arts.
 He was a Corbett Scholar at The University of Cincinnati College-Conservatory of Music, as well as studying Acting and Scene Study on a school awarded scholarship at the internationally renowned H.B.
 Studios in NYC.
 He has been a guest faculty member at the University of North Carolina School of the Arts, Florida State University and Webster University, St. Louis, teaching Opera Workshop and directing Undergraduate Opera Workshop performances.
 In addition he has been guest director at The A.J.Fletcher Opera Institute, Oklahoma University and is a frequent guest director at Indiana University.
+Michael will join the faculty of the Summer Opera Program at the Israeli Vocal Arts Institute this summer, directing a production of Die Zauberflöte.
+This fall, Michael will join the faculty at Jacob's School of Music, Indiana University, teaching classes in Acting.

-Rehearsals for New production of West Side Story at Indiana University.
+Rehearsals for a New production of West Side Story at Indiana University.

 Hansel and Gretel, Indiana University Opera Theater, 2018